nuxt/nuxt.com/content/index.md

     :::
     :::home-card-item
     ---
-    image: 'card.svg'
+    image: 'ux-seo.svg'
     to: '/'
     ---
     #title
     Search Engine Optimized
     #description
-    By leveraging server-side rendering and great web vitals by default, Nuxt websites are indexable by search engines while giving an application feeling to the end-users.
+    By leveraging server-side rendering, ESM format and optimized images.
+Nuxt websites are indexable by search engines while giving an application feeling to the end-users.
     :::
   ::
 ::